dianaeun/my-little-bookstore/project_mlb/backend/README.md

 ```

 ### createBook
-The createBook allows you to create a Book.
-When you input 'owner', you should paste your user id that was copied in previous step.
+*createBook* allows you to create a Book.
+For the input of 'owner', you should paste in your user id that was copied in the previous step.
-Again, you need to copy the id of the book to explore deleteBook function.
+Again, you need to copy the id of the book to explore the *deleteBook* function.
 ```
 mutation{
   createBook(bookInput: {title: "Abook", date: "2020-10-27T00:41:11.028Z", publisher: "Apublisher", author:"Amy", isbn: "112124242510", owner: "5f976afd74382937987f902f"}){